kshivam-fe/collaborative-editor/README.md

 ## Usage

- - Start typing in one tab; changes will appear in other tabs in real time.
+ - Start typing in one tab; changes will appear in other tabs (other user) in real time.
  - Undo and redo your changes using the provided buttons.
  - The last changed text is highlighted and shows the user who made the change.
  - Document content persists in localStorage, so refreshing the page restores your text.